BarakBinyamin/BLE_LED_Display/README.md

   <--     click to see video

-This project combines the nano ble 33, python, and bash to create a blueetooth LED display
+This project combines the nano ble 33, python, and bash to create a blueetooth LED display and GUI

 Take a look at the starter code for how-to instructions